 - We, ourselves, are interested in becoming more effectively creative in all aspects of our lives.

-With that welcoming encouragement, we prepare to set sail for our Journey of Days.
+With that welcoming encouragement, we embark on our Journey of Days.
 “All aboard!”